lzilioli/snips/README.md

 }
 ```

-# What's Going on Here

-Each grunt task that performs snippet exporting is expected to follow roughly the same format:
+# Technical Deep Dive

+## Exporters

+Exporters are grunt tasks.
+Their expected configurations can be found above (this varies by exporter).
+Upon being run, `exporter` tasks use the `snippet-loader` module to get an in-memory model of the snippets in the snippets directory.
+It can iterate over this model to do its exporting.
+Internally, the `exporter` exposes the `translator` to the `snippet-loader`.
+As the `snippet-loader` is loading the templates, it will call `translator.translate( snippetContents )`.
+The return value should be a snippet body that the target export application can understand.
+If defined, `snippet-loader` will also call `translator.snipTeardown()` in-between snippets, so that the translator can do any necessary internal state management.
+The translator is responsible for loading handlebars, and defining the correct set of [handlebars helper functions](http://handlebarsjs.com/#helpers) such that the `translator.translate()` function returns the correct result (this function is also responsible for compiling and running the handlebars interpreter on the snippet's contents).

-- Fetch the model for the snippets as specified in the task's options
+- I anticipate the set of available helpers within snippets to grow as the number of exporters grows.
-- Use the model to generate output that is readable by the target snippet application

-If you refer to the *Sample Snippet* and *Available Helpers* sections above, you will see that the snippets are written as handlebars templates that call a special set of helper functions.
-These functions are responsible for turning the snippet's contents into text that can be understood by the target snippet application.

-This happens as a result of the `translator` that gets passed in the task's grunt config.
-When the model for the snippets is being generated by `lib/snippet-loader.js`, the contents of each snippet will be passed through the translator.
-Be sure that you implement all helpers that are being used by your snippet library.
-For sanity, let's try and stick to the blessed list of helpers in the above *Available Helpers* section.
+- If creating new exporters or translators, please try and follow the naming convention `appName-translator.js` or `appName-exporter.js`.

-Here is a sample translator for the text-mate task.
+Here is the translator for the text-mate class, with robust comments:

 ```javascript
 var _ = require( 'underscore' );